 What is 'Forest School'?

 Forest School is an opportunity for children to have hands-on learning experiences in a natural environment.
 At The Wilmslow Academy, our Forest School Leader is Miss Strafford.
-She gives children the chance to go behind 'the hills' to cook in a mud kitchen, build dens and mud slides, make bird feeders from natural materials and cook marshmallows over an open fire.
+She gives children the chance to go 'behind the hills' to cook in a mud kitchen, build dens and mud slides, make bird feeders from natural materials and cook marshmallows over an open fire.

 'The Wilmslow Academy Forest School is an exciting opportunity for your child to experience nature and learn outdoors.
-At Forest School the children learn from first-hand experience and develop skills such as perseverence, independence and responsibility.
+At Forest School the children learn from first-hand experience and develop skills such as perseverance, independence and responsibility.
 These are all skills that will help them to achieve more when they are back in the classroom.
 Children are able to practise and use their maths and English skills, as well as their important speaking and listening skills.' - Miss Strafford, Forest School Leader

 What about swimming?